arsummers/suns-out-bot/README.md

 - [ ] should have ability to mute for set periods of time, if possible

-- [ ] should have ability to configure the number of notifications per week.
-Checks weekly weather on Monday morning.
-If the whole week should be sunny, it can send out only 3 messages/week.
-Sunny day notifs are more important when they aren't regular.

 - [ ] some ability to opt in to the bot on the user's company Slack.
 As in, add it to your personal DMs, but not have it message everyone.
 Maybe something like "@suns-out-bot /unmute or /unmute"

 ## Stretch goals

-- [ ] make the API easily access other cityies upon setup in a workspace
+- [ ] make the API easily access other cities upon setup in a workspace

 ## Use cases
-- [ ] People in offices with limited window access
+-  People in offices with limited window access
-- [ ] Gives more time to plan lunch breaks
+-  Gives more time to plan lunch breaks
-- [ ] Saves time having to check the weather
+-  Saves time having to check the weather

 ## Limitations
-- [ ] The weather report can be wrong
+- The weather report can be wrong
+- This app is created by a human, and sometimes humans create bugs

 ## Testing
 - [ ] It should send a message at the right time